St Lawrence's Church, York: Bells

-St Lawrence Today
+St Lawrence today

-The church has a large Community Hall, built on the former site of a line of cottages belonging to the Vicars Choral of York Minster in 1935.
+The church has a large community hall, built in 1935 on the former site of a line of cottages belonging to the Vicars Choral of York Minster.

-The church maintains a robed choir.
-It currently holds three services every Sunday, using a mixture of Book of Common Prayer and Common Worship rites, and is one of only two York parish churches to still sing Evensong every Sunday.

 In early 2014, the east window of the church was severely damaged in high winds.
 The window has since been restored.

-St Lawrence in 2014 made online and print news due to wide online circulation of a video of the Trololo song being performed there as part of a University of York Brass Band Society concert.
+St Lawrence made online and print news in 2014 due to wide online circulation of a video of the Trololo song being performed there as part of a University of York Brass Band Society concert.

 In the last few years the parish church has seen fresh rejuvenation.
-In 2020 an organ which had previously been in St Michael Le Belfrey church, central York, was moved to St Lawrence's, refurbished and installed.
+In 2020 a large organ which had previously been in St Michael-le-Belfrey church, central York, was moved to St Lawrence's.
 The church hall has been fully refurbished.
 In 2016 the Rigg Memorial was restored by York Civic Trust and was dedicated by the Archbishop of York on 11 March 2017.
-During 2016 and 2017 the church under went a major building project which included the installation of a new heating system, significant re-wiring and lighting costing in excess of £200,000.
+During 2016 and 2017 the church underwent a major building project which included the installation of a new heating system, significant re-wiring and lighting costing in excess of £200,000.
 In conjunction with the York Civic Trust the Vicar and Churchwardens are working on an extensive churchyard improvement project which will look to address parking, lighting, the footprint of the medieval church and the boundary walls.
 These improvements to the church and the excellent acoustics have led to an increased use of the building for concerts.

+Since 2023, the York branch of CAMRA have held their annual York Beer Festival in the church every September, with great success.
+Before each festival begins, the beer is blessed by a local priest.
+2024 marked the fiftieth year of the festival.

+During the period of vacancy following the retirement of Fr.
+Adam Romanis, St Lawrence's have hosted a wide range of guest preachers at term-time solemn Evensong.
+January 2025 saw the Ebor Singers partake in Choral Evensong which was broadcast on BBC Radio 3.

+The church is a member of The Society of St Wilfrid and St Hilda, and seeks episcopal and sacramental oversight from the Bishop of Beverley, Stephen Race.

+The church has links with the York Normandy Veterans' group, and in 2021 installed a newly designed memorial window on the Western wall of the tower lanai, created by Helen Whittaker of Barley Studios.
+In 2025, to mark the eightieth anniversary of V.E.
+Day, St. Lawrence's held a special commemorative evensong, officiated by The Right Reverend Paul Ferguson, quondam Bishop of Whitby, which was attended by the local civic party, the York Normandy Veterans Association, and Ken Cooke, the last surviving D-Day veteran from York.